probot/probot.github.io/_apps/update-docs.md

 author: hiimbex
 repository: behaviorbot/update-docs
 topics:
-- open source
+- code-review
-- documentation
+- community-management
 ---

 Update Docs comments on newly opened Pull Requests that do not update either the README or a file in the `/docs` folder.

 Create a `.github/config.yml` file that contains the contents you would like to reply within an `updateDocsComment`.
 Optionally, you can also add an `updateDocsWhiteList` that includes terms, that if found in the title, the bot will not comment on.